Teofimo Lopez, boxing’s newest undisputed champion, demands respect

-“Give me my damn respect.,” said the Brooklyn native, nattily attired in a dark suit, white dress shirt and tie during a post-fight news conference at the MGM Grand Conference Center in Las Vegas.
+“Give me my damn respect,” said the New York native, nattily attired in a dark suit, white dress shirt and tie during a post-fight news conference at the MGM Grand Conference Center in Las Vegas.

 The result secured Lopez plenty while vaulting him to the upper reaches of the sport in the company of such luminaries as Canelo Alvarez, Terence Crawford and Tyson Fury.
 It also allows Lopez to dictate terms of his next bout in becoming the first boxer in the four-belt era to unify at 135 pounds.

-In winning by judge’s scores of 119-109, 117-113 and 116-112, Lopez (16-0, 12 knockouts) retained his International Boxing Federation title and wrested Lomachenko’s World Boxing Association, World Boxing Organization and World Boxing Council “franchise” championships.
+In winning by judges’ scores of 119-109, 117-113 and 116-112, Lopez (16-0, 12 knockouts) retained his International Boxing Federation title and wrested Lomachenko’s World Boxing Association, World Boxing Organization and World Boxing Council “franchise” championships.

 Lopez also settled what he has called personal issues with Lomachenko, 32, dating from several years ago when his father and head trainer, Teofimo Sr., exchanged words with the Ukrainian southpaw, who is widely regarded among the top pound-for-pound fighters of his generation.